Veteran Benefits for Alabama

 Recreation

-Discounted Fishing License: Discounted freshwater fishing licenses are available to Alabama resident Veterans who have at least a 20% disability rating.
+Discounted Fishing License: Discounted freshwater and saltwater fishing licenses are available to Alabama Resident Veterans with at least a 20% disability rating.

 Education Programs